espressif/sphinx_rtd_theme/README.rst

   - ``has_targets`` is true if the URLs for these docs have a target element, ie ``<project>/<language>/<version>/<target>``. false if the URL format is ``<project>/<language>/<version>``.
 A single project can have some versions which include and some which exclude the target URL component, and the theme will try to generate version links that add or drop the ``<target>`` element as applicable.
   - ``old`` is true if this version is not current, will be shown in "Old Versions" section under the main versions.
   - ``pre_release`` is true if this version is a prerelease not a stable release, will be shown in "Prereleases" section under the main versions
+  - ``supported_targets`` list of supported targets used for generating the target selector for this specific version.
 - ``DEFAULTS`` key contains the default values for any keys which are not supplied in an individual version object.
 This exists as "sugar" to make the file more readable.